canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q9/QuestionText.md

     - a `toString` method which returns a String of the information about the `Earth` class of the form `"Here x people live on a ykg planet."` where x is the value of **population** attribute and y is the value of **landMass** attribute.
+    - Note that all of the setter methods must not return any value

 ### Distractors: